Jeanne Duval: Popular culture

-Duval serves as a main character in Caribbean author Nalo Hopkinson's The Salt Roads, a work of historic fiction, and in the title story of the collection Black Venus by Angela Carter.
+Duval serves as a main character in Caribbean author Nalo Hopkinson's The Salt Roads, a work of historical fiction, and in the title story of the collection Black Venus by Angela Carter.
 Kathy Acker's short story "New York City in 1979" is dedicated to "Jeanne's insulted beauty," which is a reference to Jeanne Duval.

 The noted American conceptual artist Lorraine O'Grady developed a 16-diptych photo-installation featuring paired images of Baudelaire and Duval titled Flowers of Evil and Good.
 Preliminary studies for this installation have been exhibited in the Institute of Contemporary Art, Boston, the Thomas Erben Gallery, New York, and Galerie Fotohof in Salzburg, Austria.
 O'Grady has written extensively about the relationship of Baudelaire and Duval in Mousse Magazine and Pétunia: magazine féministe d'art contemporain et de loisirs.

 Scottish artist Maud Sulter created several artworks inspired by Duval, using images such as her photograph by Nadar, and self-portraits of the artist.
 Many of these were displayed in a solo show at the Scottish National Portrait Gallery titled Jeanne Duval: A Melodrama.

-Mademoiselle Baudelaire, by Yslaire, is a 2021 biographical graphic novel about her life from Europe Comics.
+Mademoiselle Baudelaire, by Belgian comic artist Bernard Hislaire, is a 2021 biographical graphic novel about the affairs between Jeanne Duval and Charles Baudelaire.

+Le Point de vue de Jeanne (Jeanne's Point of View) is a 2024 biographical novel of Duval's life written by Catherine Choupin.